dandi/backups2datalad/README.md

   version 10.20230126 is required, though you should endeavor to obtain the latest version.

+- An API token needs to be obtained for the DANDI instance that is being mirrored.
+When invoking `backups2datalad`, the environment variable `DANDI_API_KEY` must be set to the token.

 - A configuration file should be written.
 This is a YAML file containing a mapping with the following keys: